craigmichaelmartin/pure-orm/README.md

 **Parameters**

-- `getEntities: () => Array<IEntity>` - A function which returns an array of all the business object class entity configuration objects.
+- `entities: Array<IEntity>` - An array of all the business object class entity configuration objects.
 - `db: <DataBaseDriverInstance>` - A database driver instance.

 **Return Value**